 If you love this recipe, try pairing it with a loaf of fresh bread or one of my quick-bread recipes.
 Here are some of my favorites:

 European Style Vegan Butter

 an easy dairy-free vegan butter recipr which is super creamy, rich, and flavorful.
 It comes together quickly, and best of all, it spreads and melts beautifully over a piece of bread or toast.

 - ¼ cup + 2 tablespoon raw cashews pieces

-- 5 tbsp non-dairy milk I use unsweetened almond milk
+- 5 tablespoon non-dairy milk I use unsweetened almond milk

 - ½ teaspoon apple cider vinegar